When a family member dies

 Dependent spouse or partner support

-If your spouse or partner was contributing to your family's income or caring for your children, we can provide financial support to help you.
+If your spouse or domestic partner was contributing to your family’s income or caring for your children, we can help you cope with financial support.
+A “domestic partner” is either in a registered relationship with the person or living with them as a couple (regardless of gender).

 Lump sum payment

 If your partner was employed and providing financial support

-The TAC can pay an ongoing, regular payment, equivalent to 80% of your partner's earnings, up to a maximum of $1,500 gross per week.
 You may be eligible for this benefit even if you were working at the time of the accident.
-To claim these benefits, you will need to provide information about your partner's income.
+All you’ll need to do is provide information about your partner’s income.

 If your partner was caring for children or responsible for housework

-If your partner was also in paid employment, please contact your TAC support coordinator to find out which benefits apply to your situation.
+If your partner was also in paid employment, please contact your TAC support coordinator to find out which benefits apply.

-Please note: These benefits will not apply if the child's surviving parent is first entitled to a benefit as a dependent spouse or domestic partner.
+These benefits don’t apply if the child’s surviving parent is eligible for a benefit as a dependent spouse or domestic partner first.

-If both parents, a sole parent or a supporting parent died in the accident, payments can be made for the dependent children of the deceased.
-For accidents on or after 6 July 2022, if both of a child’s parents die in the same transport accident, the child will receive the payments in respect of each parent who died in the accident.
+If both parents, a sole parent, or a supporting parent died in the accident, payments can be made for the dependent children.
+For accidents on or after 6 July 2022, if both of a child’s parents die in the same transport accident, the child will receive the payments for each parent who died in the accident.
+These include:

 Lump sum payment

-A dependent child is defined as being under 18 years of age, or aged 18 to 25 and a full-time student or apprentice*, but does not include a child who has a spouse or partner.
+A dependent child is defined as being under 18 years, or aged 18 to 25 years if they are a full‑time student or apprentice.
+It does not include a child who has a spouse or partner.

 If there is more than one dependent child, this lump sum will be divided equally between the dependent children.

-The TAC can also pay the adult who the responsible person for the child $211 each week for each dependent child under 18 years of age.
+We can pay the guardian $217 gross each week for each dependent child under 18 years of age.